nats-io/nats-general/README.md

 ## NATS Goals

-THe overaching goal of NATS is to provide a messaging platform that prioritizes the following key characteristics:
+The overaching goal of NATS is to provide a messaging platform that prioritizes the following key characteristics:

  * Performance - achieve the highest message throughput and lowest latency possible
  * Stability - "always on".
 Nothing we put in NATS should cause it to crash, and NATS should guard itself against unruly client behavior that might compromise performance or availability for all clients.